AndyBlightLeeds/px4-ros2-drone-simulation/docker/README.md

 ## Basic operation

-The script `build.bash` builds the docker container.
+The script `build.bash` creates the docker container, installing all packages as defined in the `scripts/install` directory.
 Do this just once!

 To start the container, use `start.bash`.
 This script starts the container and leaves it running until `stop.bash` is called.

-Once the container is started, you can get a bash user prompt using `connect.bash`.
+When the container is running, you can get a bash user prompt using `connect.bash`.

 ## NOTES